St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 breathtaking events venue.

-Join us for Messy Cathedral 2017 on Bank Holiday Monday 29th May.
-The theme this year is 'Sharing the Good News'.
+Join us for Messy Cathedral 2018 on Saturday 2nd June.
+The theme this year is 'Blessed are the Peacemakers'.

 There will be free family-friendly activities 10.30am - 12pm, including crafts, storytelling and contemplative/prayer stations.
 Followed by an